What to include

 - What do we mean by “great”?
 How does this word operate re: literature, art, or text?

 - What makes a piece of literature (or art, or text) count as a “work”?

 - Does this text hold value for you or your community?
 Does it speak to you in some way?

 - Is this text relevant for contemporary readers?
 Why or why not?

 - Is it important to have a class that teaches “Great Works”?
 Who is this class for?

 - How is a “great work” of literature determined?
-How has it traditionally be determined?
-If it is important to have a canon, how should this canon be determined
+How has it traditionally been determined?
+If it is important to have a canon, how should this canon be determined?

 - Is the concept of a “great work” static?
 Can it change over time?